The pilot study

 Feasibility:

-- The number of defibrillations by the ambulance before randomization (target >80% before the third defibrillation).
+- The number of defibrillations by the ambulance before randomisation (target: >80% before the third defibrillation).

-- Among patients randomized to DSD, the proportion who received DSD (target >80%).
+- Among patients randomised to DSD, the proportion who received DSD (target: >80%).

-- Among patients randomized to standard, the proportion who received DSD (target <10%).
+- Among patients randomised to standard, the proportion who received DSD (target: <10%).

-- The proportion of patients who met the inclusion criteria and were included and randomized (target >80%).
+- The proportion of patients who met the inclusion criteria and were included and randomised (target: >80%).

 Safety:

-- Serious adverse effects (such as defibrillator failure).
+- Serious adverse events (such as defibrillator failure).

 Patient outcomes: